 - Population size – how many people belong to the group you want to learn about?
-If your target audience is 40-44-year-olds in the US, your population size would be roughly 20 million.
+For example, if your target audience is 40-44-year-olds in the US, your population size would be roughly 20 million.

 - Confidence level – how many times would you get the same answers if you conducted your survey multiple times?
 The most commonly used confidence level is 95%.
 It’s also the industry standard.

 - Margin of error – how different will the results you get be from the results you would get from your entire audience?
 Up to a certain point, your margin of error will shrink as your sample group grows.
-If you’re surveying around 50 people, your margin of error will be about 14%.
-If you have 1000 respondents, your margin of error will be roughly 3%.
+For instance, if you’re surveying around 50 people, your margin of error will be about 14%, but if you have 1000 respondents, your margin of error will be roughly 3%.

 Here’s a calculator you can use to determine your ideal sample size.

 Find the Right Time